knime/knime-business-hub-public/README.md

 The following namespaces need to be initially created:

 * `kots` - namespace where the KOTS Admin UI is deployed to (This namespace is specified when running the KOTS install shell script to deploy KOTS as it will act as the deployment administration tool for the Business Hub release.
 This can alternatively be `default` or any other namespace the admin prefers to use.)
-* `istio-system` - the namespace where the Istio service mesh controller will run
+* `istio-system` - the namespace where the Istio service mesh controller will run.
+This namespace may already exist if Istio was deployed previously during the above steps.
 * `knime` - namespace where Hub persistence layers run
 * `hub` - namespace where Hub microservices run
   * The `hub` namespace additionally needs the `istio-injection=enabled` label set for inclusion in the service mesh